Israel blames Iran for Bulgaria bus bomb that kills 6

 "COMPLETELY OUTRAGEOUS"

-Bulgaria's Foreign Ministry said six people had been killed, including one who died in hospital.
+Bulgaria's Foreign Ministry said six people had been killed, including one who died in hopsital.
 Thirty-two people were in hospital, three of whom were in intensive care.

 Israel said seven people had been killed.
 Bulgarian Police have declined to give the nationality of the dead.
 A TV station in Bulgaria said a Bulgarian may have been killed.